-No. Summary of Submission Administration Comment Recommendation considered as part of the City's broader activity centre hierarchy, ensuring that its re-classification as Commercial will not impact the primacy, operation and function of other local centres in the region.
+No. Summary of Submission Administration Comment Recommendation impact the primacy, operation and function of other local centres in the region.
 Also relevant to note is the fact that the land is currently allocated an R-Code of R40 under the planning scheme (as per the revoked structure plan) meaning that residential development was intended as a potential land use.
 This further reinforces the fact that a Commercial zone is most appropriate for this land.
 The fact that this centre is almost fully developed and functioning as part of the broader Brighton centre, means that any uncertainty regarding assigning a Commercial zone is significantly diminished.
 This fact also negates the need for further studies, impacts tests and assessments to be prepared.
-The proponent's retail floorspace recommendation of 2000sqm is not-supported.
-It is considered that a floor space of 1000sqm will appropriately reflect established development on the subject siye whilst providing a degree of flexibility for future land use change.
+It is considered that a floor space of 1700sqm will appropriately reflect established development on the subject siye whilst providing a degree of flexibility for future land use change.
 Administration have also sought comment from the City's Economic Development team, who have concurred that the subject land forms part of the Bulter centre, and would be most appropriate as a Commercial zone, with reference to the City-wide 2020 Retail Needs Assessment.
+Given the above, the City recommends that the subject land be re-zoned Commercial under the amendment, a recommendation has been included to this effect.